Monjinn/NoteSafe/README.md

 # NoteSafe
 NoteSafe is a program where you can save your personal notes and user credentials.
 Notesafe utilizes a local database that stores all data.
 This database is safe and locked by a password.

+**The project is still under development and is not yet complete (still in alpha).
+User discretion advised!**

 ## Table of contents
 1. Installation
 2. Tutorial